 Incoming Exchange Program

-Manhattan College provides students a beautiful campus with close-knit community and easy access to New York City.
+Manhattan University provides students a beautiful campus with a close-knit community and easy access to New York City.
 Our excellent location offers a unique and safe way to experience one of the world’s greatest cities and all it has to give.
-Students are invited and expected to become involved on campus while studying at MC and to participate in efforts to build a global Lasallian community as well as individual international awareness.
+Students are invited and expected to become involved on campus while studying at MU and to participate in efforts to build a global Lasallian community as well as individual international awareness.
 Students are encouraged to participate in a wide range of campus activities that include intramural sports, student clubs, and a broad variety of social events and opportunities to engage in volunteer work.

 General Information